hansonrobotics/audio-stream-doa/README.md

 # Audio Stream Direction of Arrival (DOA)

-This repository is designed to stream raw audio data, Voice Activity Detection (VAD) status, and decibel (dB) volume levels from an ESP32S3 microphone to a TCP socket.
+This repository is designed to stream raw audio data, Voice Activity Detection (VAD) status, and decibel (dB) volume levels from 2 microphones on ESP32S3 to a TCP socket.

 ## Prerequisites